A Saint Who Levels Up Through Necromancy

 Even synchronizing with a Skeleton Knight and handling a sword, he reached the heights.

-If only he hadn’t fallen into the Arahan Guild’s trap and died for nothing, a whole Hunter family would have sprung up around him long ago.
+Fafnir had been skilled enough to reach the 9th Stellar Rank, the realm men called transcendence, and he’d done it wielding a sword he had never once touched while alive.
+Had he not fallen into the Arahan Guild’s trap and died for nothing, an entire Hunter family would have sprung up around him long ago.

 Fafnir’s talent is something I can trust.